ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

 with a score of INFINITY.
 While we could update our existing constraint, using **move** allows to easily get rid of the temporary constraint later.
-If desired, we could even give a lifetime for the constraint, so it would expire automatically -- but we don't that in this example.
+If desired, we could even give a lifetime for the constraint, so it would expire automatically -- but we don't do that in this example.

 ::